irrustible/async-supervisor/README.md

 ## Status: alpha

-It's built on battle tested principles, but the implementation is brand new, not yet finished and currently without tests .
+It's built on battle tested principles, but the implementation is brand new and currently without tests.

 Currently unimplemented (contributions welcome!):

 * Startup with `Haste::Quickly` - panics.
-* Shutdown without `Haste::Quickly` - accepted but ignored.
 * The entire test suite, lol.

 ## Guide